Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: Neo-Classical Spin Model and its Fundamental Equations

 implying that $\dot{E} = \dot{\Pvec} \cdot \dot{\xvec}/ \dot{t} = {\bf f} \cdot \frac{d \xvec}{dt}$, so the proper time rate of kinetic energy change is equal to the observed rate of work done by the em-field on the electron, as in special relativity.

-The equations of motion in Eqs.~\eqref{Eq_1_1}, which are remarkably simple when expressed using proper time $\tau$, require specification of 16 initial conditions: $x(0)$, $\dot{x}(0)$, $y(0)$, $\dot{y}(0)$, for a unique solution.
+The equations of motion in Eq.~\eqref{Eq_1_1}, which are remarkably simple when expressed using proper time $\tau$, require specification of 16 initial conditions: $x(0)$, $\dot{x}(0)$, $y(0)$, $\dot{y}(0)$, for a unique solution.
 In addition, there are two constraints:

 Constraint $C1$ specifies that the electron always moves at the speed of light $c$.
 Constraint $C2$ implies that a free electron travels in a circle of radius $r_0 = c/ \omega_0$ relative to the rest frame at $C$ with angular frequency $\omega_0$.
-Under Eqs.~\eqref{Eq_1_1}, $C2$ can be expressed as $z*z = - r_0^2$.
+Under Eq.~\eqref{Eq_1_1}, $C2$ can be expressed as $z*z = - r_0^2$.
 It is hypothesized that the motion of all fundamental particles with spin satisfy these two constraints with an appropriate choice of $\omega_0$.

 The equations of motion have several interesting features.
 The first equation expresses the kinematics for the electron's acceleration in terms of what the inertial observer fixed at O sees of the local spin motion $z(\tau)$.
 It can be re-written as: $\ddot{z}^{\mu} + \omega_0^2 z^{\mu} = - \ddot{y}^{\mu}$ and represents the phenomenon of ZBW revealed by {Schr\"{o}dinger (1930)} in his analysis of Dirac's wave equation.
-He showed that for a free electron, the ``positive'' and ``negative'' energy solutions of the wave function ``interfere'' to produce a motion with the high frequency $\omega_0 = 2 mc^2 / \hbar$ (twice De Broglie's frequency) and with a spatial extent of $r_0 = c/\omega_0 = \hbar/ (2mc)$ related to Compton's wavelength.
-We will show that for a free electron, the equations in Eqs.~\eqref{Eq_1_1} ultimately imply Dirac's wave equation without any explicit quantization, giving it a derivation from a classical relativistic mechanics theory for the first time.
+He showed that for a free electron, the ``positive'' and ``negative'' energy solutions of the wave function ``interfere'' to produce a motion with the high frequency $\omega_0 = 2 mc^2 / \hbar$ (twice de Broglie's frequency) and with a spatial extent of $r_0 = c/\omega_0 = \hbar/ (2mc)$ related to Compton's wavelength.
+We will show that for a free electron, the equations in Eq.~\eqref{Eq_1_1} ultimately imply Dirac's wave equation without any explicit quantization, giving it a derivation from a classical relativistic mechanics theory for the first time.